Healthy Breakfast: Did You Know?

-Based on research at Dalhousie University and the University of Guelph, about 5% of young school children skip breakfast.
+Based on research at Dalhousie University and the University of Guelph, about 5% of young school children skip a healthy breakfast.
 Another study found that by grade 4, an average of 24% of students miss the morning meal, and this number sharply rises to 41% for eighth graders.
 During the teen years, breakfast skipping becomes a bad habit.
 Data from Ontario show that over 51% of secondary school boys and almost 64% of secondary school girls don’t eat breakfast on a daily basis and according to Canadian Health and Lifestyles, 40% of Canadian adults don’t eat a morning meal.

 Research shows that skipping breakfast is bad for us.